MicrosoftDocs/data-tools/azure-data-studio/quickstart-sql-database.md

    ![Screenshot showing the Welcome Azure Data Studio dialog box with the Next connection option called out.](media/quickstart-sql-database/new-connection-icon.png)

-2. This article uses SQL sign-in, but for Azure SQL Database, Azure AD Universal MFA authentication is also supported.
+2. This article uses SQL authentication, but Microsoft Entra authentication is supported for all SQL Server products and services.
 Fill in the following fields using the server name, user name, and password for your Azure SQL server:

    | Setting       | Suggested value | Description |
    | ------------ | ------------------ | ------------------------------------------------- |